 This is a great cost/reward activity since you have a limited number of times that you can use stresses but a lot of different ways to apply it.
 When my kid was playing Stripey, the fire-breathing tiger, it was really important to not just breathe fire all the time and to save some of those stresses for later.
 We learned this on the first adventure, and, after that, it became a really cool judgment exercise about using stresses wisely without just saving them all until the end and not using them.
 There’s some life metaphors in there too, and it gave us a good opportunity to talk within the frame of the game mechanics.

 This game was awesome!
-Kiddo grasped the mechanics well and wasn’t held up by them, so we were able to really focus on the story and then use the mechanics to support that.
+My kid grasped the mechanics well and wasn’t held up by them, so we were able to really focus on the story and then use the mechanics to support that.

-Having freedom to choose any character was also a lot of fun since we created a character that kiddo really wanted to play as and had ownership of.
+Having freedom to choose any character was also a lot of fun since we created a character that my kid really wanted to play as and had ownership of.

-And the art was another great connection point – both the pictures being a fun artstyle and getting to make our own art (drawing the character and the guild hall) was a lot of fun, and kiddo enjoyed having the opportunity to color.
+And the art was another great connection point – both the pictures being a fun artstyle and getting to make our own art (drawing the character and the guild hall) was a lot of fun, and my kid also enjoyed having the opportunity to color.

 Sodalitas is easy to learn and run, quick to jump into, and is a great system to promote great role-playing.
 Having single page reference sheets BE the manual really helped me to run this as a new game with my kid since I didn’t need to keep looking things up while managing a little one.
 It worked well for running several short episodic games and had just enough complexity to make it unique and interesting.
 I definitely recommend it for any all-ages application, but especially for after school programs or games with young ones!